purijatin/njexl_wiki/05-Methods.md

 # Methods

 No matter how much you want to avoid them, methods are needed.
-They are first class entities in here, in the realm of nJexl.
+They are first-class entities in here, in the realm of nJexl.
-They are of course, to be passed by names, and are defined as such.
+They are of course, to be passed by names, or as variables and are defined to work as such.

 ## Defining Methods

-"def" is used to define methods ( as well as class, which we would talk later ).
+*def* is used to define methods ( as well as class, which we would talk later ).

-    import 'java.lang.System.out' as out
+    // dummy.jexl
     def some_func(s){
-        out:println(s)
+        write(s)
         my:void_func() // my: ensures we always call this scripts void_func. true  ## makes it perl like
     }